l7mp/learning-go/99-labs/03-splitdim/README.md

 > ```
 > Make sure the web service is running: the test issues requests to the HTTP server and checks whether the response is as expected.

-## Deploy
+## Deploy to Kubernetes

 The last step is to package up everything into a Docker container, deploy into Kubernetes, and test via `curl` or the browser GUI.

 1. Create an image build manifest in `deploy/Dockerfile` and build the container image.
 1. Create a Kubernetes manifest called `deploy/kubernetes-local-db.yaml` that contains
    - a Deployment called `splitdim` to run one replica of the `splitdim` container image and
-   - a Service of type `LoadBalancer` that exposes the `splitdim` Deployment for external address on port port 80.
+   - a Service called `splitdim` of type `LoadBalancer` that exposes the `splitdim` Deployment externally on port port 80,
+   - make sure to add `targetPort:8080` to the Service to indicate that the pods are in fact listening on port 8080.
-1. Test with `curl`.
+1. Test with `curl` or your favorite browser.

 > ✅ **Check**
 >